jordirocha/MyMovieList/README.md

 - listing movies from movie api
 - searching movies by title
 - add movies to your favorite list
-- manage your favorite list
+- delete movies from your list